Mean field limit of point vortices with environmental noises to deterministic 2D Navier-Stokes equations: Introduction

 It turns out that the entropy estimate plays also an important role in proving the convergence of the nonlinear part in the equation for empirical measures.
 Indeed, using Young's inequality, we are able to derive a uniform estimate on the expected value of the Hamiltonian of random point vortices, see Lemma \ref{lem-Hamiltonian} below.
 As in the deterministic theory (see e.g. \cite{Schochet96}), such estimate implies non-concentration of point vortices, as well as the fact that weak limits of empirical measures are continuous measures containing no delta Dirac mass.
 These results are crucial for showing the convergence of the nonlinear part to the desired limit as the number of vortices tends to infinity.

-To describe our setting we need some notations.
-We consider point vortices on the torus $\T^2= [-1/2,1/2]^2$, endowed with periodic boundary condition.
+For technical reasons, we consider point vortices on the torus $\T^2= [-1/2,1/2]^2$, endowed with periodic boundary condition.
+This allows the explicit choice of a family of divergence free vector fields $\{\sigma_k \}_k$ (see below) and simplifies some computations; moreover, the compactness of torus makes it easier for integrability arguments (see e.g. Proposition \ref{key-prop}).
 Let $K:\T^2 \to \R^2$ be the Biot-Savart kernel on the 2D torus, whose basic properties will be recalled at the beginning of Section 2.
 Here we just mention that $K$ is singular near the origin since $|K(x)|\sim \frac1{|x|}$ as $|x|\to 0$.
-Let $\Z^2_0= \Z^2\setminus \{0\}$ be the nonzero integer points and $\{\sigma_k \}_{k\in \Z^2_0}$ a family of divergence free vector fields on $\T^2$, see \eqref{CONS} for their definition.
-In the sequel we write $\ell^p= \ell^p(\Z^2_0)\ (p\in [1,\infty])$ for the usual spaces of real sequences indexed by $\Z^2_0$, and endow it with the norm $\|\cdot\|_{\ell^p}$.
-It is enough to consider those $\theta\in \ell^2$ with only finitely many nonzero components (see for instance the example in Remark \ref{rem-1} below), and satisfying the symmetry property:
+We consider the following system of $N$-point vortices perturbed by multiplicative noises: for $i=1,\ldots, N$,